rshah1990/GCP_ML/ml-ops/kubeflow_pipeline/README.md

    dsl-compile --py pipeline.py --output pipeline.yaml
  - upload pipeline to KF cluster using kfp pipeline upload command kfp --endpoint $ENDPOINT pipeline upload -p $PIPELINE_NAME pipeline.YAML

+ # Kubeflow metadata

+ - metadata means information about executions (runs), models, datasets, and other artifacts
+ - **DataSet** to capture metadata for a dataset that forms the input into or the output of a component in your workflow
+ - **Execution** to capture metadata for an execution (run) of your ML workflow.
+ - **Metrics** to capture metadata for the metrics used to evaluate an ML model.
+ - **Model** to capture metadata for an ML model that your workflow produces